smastrom/vue-use-active-scroll/README.md

 If your sidebar links have exactly the same length of your targets array (very likely), all you need to style the active link is to compare the current `activeIndex` with the index of the rendered array.

-For advanced scenarios like nested links or animations, you can use `activeId` or `activeDataset`.
+For advanced scenarios like nested links or track animations, you can use `activeId` and `activeDataset`.

-You can also watch for any reactive property changes and produce side effects like updating the URL hash.
+Watch for any reactive property change and produce side effects like updating the URL hash.

+Also, make sure to destructure `setUnreachable` from the composable and call it in any click callback by passing the target ID.

 ```vue
 <script setup>